 Governor Vertesi advised them to carry their celebration of their diverse backgrounds in UCW classrooms into the outside world where they will develop careers in a globalized world where diversity reigns.
 She urged them to use their business education and sense of ethics cultivated at UCW to leverage global respect.

-“You will interact directly and indirectly with customers, suppliers and even neighbours who are from all over the world,” said Vertesi.
+“You will interact directly and indirectly with customers, suppliers and even neighbors who are from all over the world,” said Vertesi.
 “But developing economic links alone doesn’t make the world a safer place.
 You need to keep your eye on welcoming everyone in all that you do.”

 President Coren noted that in obtaining a higher education through UCW the graduands had achieved a milestone that many in today’s world will never enjoy.
 However, he cautioned them to not sit back on their laurels because the true measure of what they achieve in life will be based ultimately on their ability to take risks in honing their skills.